Spring/Summer 2020: To park gardeners and park volunteers:

 enjoying the park in all kinds of weather, year round.

-Public safety officials from city, state, MBTA, Northeastern University and other jurisdictions provide updates on park safety and provide tips for keeping the park safe.
+provides updates on park safety and provide tips for keeping the park safe.

 The public safety part of the meeting includes a summary of crime reports and 911 calls from the vicinity of the park.
 Note that reporting is essential: each time someone reports an issue